-Annie is a musician and arts advocate in Boston, MA.
-She is on faculty at the New England Conservatory.Previously, Annie was Co-Director of San Francisco's Switchboard Music, on faculty at the San Francisco Conservatory of Music, and Programs and Operations Lead at the arts incubator Zoo Labs.
+Annie is a musician and arts advocate in Cincinnati, Ohio.Previously, Annie was on faculty at the New England and San Francisco Conservatories of Music, Co-Director of San Francisco's Switchboard Music, and Programs and Operations Lead at the arts incubator Zoo Labs.
 She has also worked for the San Francisco Symphony, the Magik*Magik Orchestra, and on behalf of numerous independent ensembles promoting new and interesting musical presentations.

 Hello, I'm Annie.
 I play clarinet and bass clarinet, and I like helping other artists make good things happen.